BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 Which probiotics are best when traveling to India or Mexico?

-Hot and humid climates can be hotbeds for food-borne illnesses because bacteria thrive in such environments.
+Hot and humid climates can be hotbeds for food-borne illnesses32 because bacteria thrive in such environments.
 If you're traveling to India or Mexico in the summer, before or during monsoon, be sure to take probiotics that at least have the Lactobacillus and Bifidobacterium strains, as both have shown strong efficacy in the prevention of traveler's diarrhea.

 18